Floydlang/floyd/docs/floyd_speak.md

 	b = {"red": 0, "blue": 100,"green": 255}

 Dictionaries always use string-keys.
 When you specify the type of dictionary you must always include "string".
+In the future other types of keys may be supported.

 	struct test {
-		{string: int} _my_dict
+		[string: int] _my_dict
 	}

 You can put any type of value into the dictionary (but not mix inside the same dictionary).

 Use [] to look up elements using a key.
 It throws an exception is the key not found.
-Use exists() first.
+If you want to avoid that. check with exists() first.

-You copy dictionaries using = and all comparison expressions work.
+You copy dictionaries using = and all comparison expressions work, just like with strings and vectors.

 ##### CORE FUNCTIONS